-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of St. John's Hospice as of June 30, 2020 and 2019, and the results of its activities and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of St. John's Hospice as of June 30, 2021 and 2020, and the changes in its net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.

-Other matter
+Other matters